-The VA DMV offers three different methods for renewing car registrations: online, in person or by mail.
-The most convenient way to renew vehicle registrations in Virginia is online, either via the official DMV system or through third-party providers.
-Drivers can also visit a DMV Customer Service Center in person to renew their registration credential, or send the renewal notice to the DMV by mail.
-To find out more about each DMV vehicle registration renewal method, refer to the sections below.
+Three methods for renewing car registration are available through the VA DMV: online, in person or by mail.
+The most convenient way to renew vehicle registration in Virginia is online, either via the official DMV system or through third-party providers.
+To renew expired car registration, drivers can also visit a DMV Customer Service Center in person, or send the renewal notice to the DMV by mail.
+To find out more about DMV registration renewals in Virginia, refer to the sections below:

-The easiest way to renew car registrations in Virginia is online, using the VA DMV service or a third-party provider that will complete the procedure for you.
-Car owners will need to prepare certain information about the vehicle such as the last four digits of the Vehicle Identification Number and the title number.
-If your registration credential is set to expire in 15 days, you will need to print out an Official Internet Receipt to carry with you until the updated documents arrive in the mail.
+The easiest way to renew car registration in Virginia is online, using the VA DMV service or through a third-party provider that will complete the procedure for you.
+To renew car registration online, car owners will need to prepare certain information about the vehicle such as the last four digits of the vehicle identification number (VIN) and the title number.
+If your car registration renewal credential is set to expire in 15 days, you will need to print out an Official Internet Receipt to carry with you until the updated documents arrive in the mail.
 If you renew an expired car registration, you will not be able to obtain an extension with this receipt or operate your vehicle until you receive your new registration.
-Note that late car registration renewals in Virginia may incur late fees.
+Note that late auto registration renewals in Virginia may incur late fees.

-If you renew a car registration in Virginia in person, you will need to visit a DMV Customer Service Center or a DMV Select office and submit the following paperwork:
+If you renew car registration in person, you will need to visit a DMV Customer Service Center or a DMV Select office and submit the following paperwork:

 - Proof of passed emission inspections (if applicable).